nextflow-io/training/docs/nf_templates/8_components.md

     Every channel needs to be filled for a process to run.
 In the example above `[]` was used to fill the channel with an empty list.

-Importantly, nf-core components are tracked in `modules.json`.
+Importantly, nf-core components are tracked in the `modules.json` file.
 Tracking components improves reproducibility and reporting by giving some certainty about the version of the tool you were using.
-The `modules.json` will be updated with a hash for the module.
+The `modules.json` file will be updated with a hash for the installed module.

 !!! tip "Private modules repositories"